BR0kEN-/TqExtension/docs/README.md

 ### RedirectContext

-All scenarios, used steps from this context, should be tagged with `@redirect` tag.

 ```gherkin
 ## Waits for only one redirect and goes to the next step.
 Then I should be redirected